PecanProject/betydb-data-access/API.md

         https://www.betydb.org/citations/1.json?include[]=sites&include[]=yields

-Regarding the last three examples, although it is convenient to be able to return data associated with a single entity (citation 1 in these examples) using this syntax, in general it is best not to rely on fixed id numbers for entities.
-"The citation in _Agronomy Journal_ with author Adler" is a more reliable locater than "The citation with id 1".
+Regarding the last three examples, although the syntax for returning data associated with a single entity (citation 1 in these examples) is very convenient, in general it is best not to rely on fixed id numbers for entities.
+"The citation in _Agronomy Journal_ with author Adler" is a more reliable locator than "The citation with id 1".

 ## API keys